BenjaminDYL/CVPAT/README.txt

 Model2: The structure is the same as for Model1, but specifications is
 	for Model2.

+hypothesis: The hypothesis to test.
+If hypothesis = "M1_better_out_of_sample_than_M2"
+	    then CVPAT will test if M1 has a significantly better out-of-sample performance than M2.
+	    If hypothesis = "M1!=M2" then CVPAT will test if the out-of-sample performance between M1 and M2 is significantly different from each other.

 BootSamp: The number of bootstrap resamples

 boot.Di: If TRUE, bootstrapping will be conducted on the losses